byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 FIrst, they are mutually-exclusive.
 Thus, one cannot provide `--command` as an argument while also providing `--file`, and vice versa.
 Mostly, this is due to parsing limitations, and not wanting to arbitrarily decide which should have 'superiority' in terms of ordering.

-Second, token carry is forbidden when providing input through `--command` or `--file`, effectively barring the user from issuing an incomplete statement through `--command`, or ending a script on one in the case of `--file`, since there is effectively no reason one should.
+Second, token carry is forbidden when providing input through `--command` or `--file`, effectively barring the user from issuing an incomplete statement through `--command`, or ending a script on one in the case of `--file`, since there is effectively no reason to allow this.

 Third, though it's mentioned as a requirement for inline mode, it's also optional to have one for console or server mode, which allows one to effectively 'preset' what the database looks like at the start, before any commands are issued by other means.
 However, important to keep in mind is that, outside of inline mode, `@get;` statements will become ineffective when used inside `--command` or `--file`, as no initial output will be displayed.